nasa/cumulus-orca/tasks/dr_copy_files_to_archive/README.md

 ```
 ## Integration Testing
 ```
-Create an S3 bucket, for example, my-dr-fake-glacier-bucket Create a folder in the bucket, for example, dr-glacier Upload some small dummy test files to the folder.
-Make a restore request:

-input:
+Run the request_files lambda to make a restore request for a granule:

+ex input to request_files lambda:
 {
   "glacierBucket": "my-dr-fake-glacier-bucket",
   "granules": [